bbauska/UofM-AdvStyling/readme.md

 <!-- {width="7.0in" height="3.9449792213473316in"} -->

 I can add in table-striped, and before I hit that D, I want you to look at the picture, and then look again.
-You\'re going to want to look at the Ashtabula, the Fort Myers, the Tulsa.
-It\'s going to be very nuanced, but you\'ll be able to see that it does look a little bit different.
+You&apos;re going to want to look at the Ashtabula, the Fort Myers, the Tulsa.
+It&apos;s going to be very nuanced, but you&apos;ll be able to see that it does look a little bit different.
 It was actually Los Angeles and Tucson.
-They have a little slight bit of color to them, while before there weren\'t.
-How Bootstrap does this is it actually uses pseudo classes, and it does an odd even type approach to figure out which one should have color, and which one\'s don\'t.
-I\'m going to add the table bordered.
-And actually, it\'s just table, yeah.
+They have a little slight bit of color to them, while before there weren&apos;t.
+How Bootstrap does this is it actually uses pseudo classes, and it does an odd even type approach to figure out which one should have color, and which one&apos;s don&apos;t.
+I&apos;m going to add the table bordered.
+And actually, it&apos;s just table, yeah.
 I always forget.
-I\'m going to be honest.
-I always forget whether it\'s table border, or bordered.
-Apparently, it\'s bordered.
-And once we add that you can see that it\'s added the lines in between.
+I&apos;m going to be honest.
+I always forget whether it&apos;s table border, or bordered.
+Apparently, it&apos;s bordered.
+And once we add that you can see that it&apos;s added the lines in between.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 309. table hover (190) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->